-^PA may not use a negative value.
+^PA will not do negative paragraph indententation.

 If you do not specify margin settings they will be set at 10 and 70.
 The HP program has default settings of 13 and 72.

 Only one level of merge file may be used.
 The H-P program supports up to 5 levels.
 This is not practical for our use because of the way this program can chain files from mass storage.